-Businesses involved in both VAT exempt and VAT taxable activities with a 31 December year end and filing VAT returns on a bi-monthly basis, that your annual VAT recovery rate adjustment for 2016 should, at the latest, be included in the May/June 2017 VAT return, which will be due by 23 July 2017.
+A reminder for all businesses involved in both VAT exempt and VAT taxable activities with a 31 December year end that your annual VAT recovery rate adjustment for 2019 should, at the latest, be included in the May/June 2020 VAT return, which will be due by 23 July 2020.

-For those businesses which applied an “estimated” VAT recovery rate throughout 2016 (usually the prior year rate), the actual VAT recovery rate for 2016 must be calculated and any resultant adjustment arising included in the May/June 2017 VAT return.
-Where the actual VAT recovery rate for 2016 is less than an estimated rate used throughout 2016 failure to submit a VAT adjustment by either 19 or 23 July of this year (if you file on ROS) will result in an exposure, including interest and penalties.
+For those businesses which applied an “estimated” VAT recovery rate throughout 2019 (usually the prior year rate), the actual VAT recovery rate for 2019 must be calculated and any resultant adjustment arising included in the May/ June 2020 VAT return.
+Where the actual VAT recovery rate for 2019 is less than an estimated rate used throughout 2019 failure to submit a VAT adjustment by 23 July of this year will result in an exposure, including interest and penalties.

-This exercise is not only applicable to those in the financial services sector (including those involved in banking, insurance/reinsurance, investment funds) but also applies to those involved in a mix of VATable and exempt business activities, such as medical healthcare, property letting, educational activities, local authorities and companies granting finance including intra-group finance.
+This review exercise is not only applicable to those in the financial services sector (including those involved in banking, insurance/reinsurance, investment funds, pension funds) but also applies to those involved in a mix of VATable and exempt business activities, such as medical / healthcare, property letting, educational activities, aircraft leasing, local authorities, etc.

-Consideration should be given by businesses to reviewing the approach applied to calculate their VAT recovery entitlements in particular where the methodology applied has not been reviewed for a significant period of time or where there have been changes in business activities in order to ensure the methodology currently applied remains appropriate.
+Consideration should be given by businesses to reviewing the approach applied to calculate their VAT recovery entitlements in particular where the methodology applied has not been reviewed for a significant period of time or where there have been changes in business activities, in order to ensure the methodology currently applied remains appropriate or where a business is looking at partial VAT recovery for the first time.

 In addition, if you have recently commenced activities or are considering your VAT recovery position for the first time, KPMG can advise on how best to approach this.